-- E. Hardship extension types: For purposes of establishing a hardship and eligibility for an extension of NMW/TANF cash assistance, an individual to whom the lifetime limit applies must demonstrate through reliable medical, psychological or mental reports, social security administration (SSA) records, court orders, department records or police reports that the individual: - (1) [is barred from engaging in a work activity because of a temporary or complete disability; - (2) is the sole provider of home care to an ill or disabled family member; - (3) does not have the ability to be gainfully employed because the individual is affected by domestic violence: - (4) has been battered or subjected to extreme cruelty;

-is determined eligible for a limited work participation status due to one of the qualifying conditions listed in 8.102.460 NMAC.

-- [(5)](2) has an application for supplemental security income (SSI) pending in the application or appeals process and: - (a) is currently [fully waived from NMW work requirements] granted a limited participation status because of a temporary or complete disability; or - (b) was granted [a waiver of the work requirement] a limited participation status because of a temporary or complete disability in the previous twenty-four months; - [(6)](3) has reached the age of 60 by the end of the last month of his or her term limit; - $[\frac{7}{4}]$ is otherwise qualified as defined by the department.
+- C. Excluded from the term limit count: Any month in which an adult or minor head of household receives NMW or tribal TANF cash assistance or services while residing in Indian country, as the term is defined in 18 U.S.C. subsection 1151, and where at least 50 percent of the adults are not working, shall not be counted toward the lifetime limit. - D. Extension of the term limit due to hardship: Up to twenty percent of the population of TANF participants to whom the term limit applies may be waived from the 60-month term limit based on hardship or being battered or subjected to extreme cruelty. - (1) An extension of NMW/TANF cash assistance shall not be granted to a benefit group prior to exhausting the 60-month lifetime limit. - (2) The term limit extension will end if the condition or situation allowing the extension ceases to exist. - E. Hardship extension types: For purposes of establishing a hardship and eligibility for an extension of NMW/TANF cash assistance, an individual to whom the lifetime limit applies must demonstrate through reliable medical, psychological or mental reports, social security administration (SSA) records, court orders, department records or police reports that the individual: - (1) is determined eligible for a limited work participation status due to one of the following qualifying conditions: - (a) an impairment, either temporarily or permanently, as determined by IRU in accordance with Paragraph (1) of Subsection C of 8.102.420 NMAC; - (b) is the sole provider of the care for an ill or incapacitated person; - (c) does not have the ability to be gainfully employed because the individual is affected by domestic violence; - (d) has been battered or subjected to extreme cruelty; - (2) has an application for supplemental security income (SSI) pending in the application or appeals process and: - (a) is currently granted a limited participation status because of a temporary or complete disability; or - (b) was granted a limited participation status because of a temporary or complete disability in the previous twenty-four months; - (3) has reached the age of 60 by the end of the last month of his or her term limit; - (4) is otherwise qualified as defined by the department.